Polymer/old-docs-site/1.0/docs/devguide/properties.md

               }
             }
           },
-          /* Each item of observers array is a method call that takes a single argument.
-Argument is the path to the sub-property. */
+          /* Each item of observers array is a method name followed by a comma-separated list of one or more paths. */
           observers: [
             'userNameChanged(user.name)'
           ],
-          // Each method in observers is defined in element registration.
+          /* Each method referenced in observers must be defined in
+           * element prototype.
+The argument to the method is the new value
+           * of the sub-property. */
           userNameChanged: function(name) {
             console.log('new name: ' + name);
           },